joist-orm/joist-orm/docs/docs/features/class-table-inheritance.md

    With STI, it's not possible in the database to represent/enforce that FKs are only valid for a specific subtype.

-That said, the pro of STI is that you don't need `JOIN`s to load entities, b/c all the database is in one table, so Joist could likely support STI someday, it just does not currently.
+That said, the pro of STI is that you don't need `LEFT OUTER JOIN`s to load entities, b/c all data for all subtypes is a single table, so Joist could likely support STI someday, it just does not currently.

 ## But Isn't Inheritance Bad Design?